Myalgic encephalomyelitis/chronic fatigue syndrome: Risk factors

 ME/CFS can affect people of all ages, ethnicities, and income levels, but it is more common in women than men.
-People with a history of frequent infections are more likely to develop it.
-Those with family members who have ME/CFS are also at higher risk, suggesting a genetic factor; however, a 2020 review of published gene studies was unable to find strong and reliable correlations of specific genes with the illness.
 In the United States, white Americans are diagnosed more frequently than other groups, but ME/CFS is probably at least as prevalent among African Americans and Hispanics.
-It used to be thought that ME/CFS was more common among those with higher incomes.
+It used to be thought it occurred more commonly among those with higher incomes.
 Instead, people in minority groups or lower-income groups may have increased risks due to poorer nutrition, lower healthcare access, and increased work stress.

+People with a history of frequent infections are more likely to develop the illness.
+Those with family members who have ME/CFS are also at higher risk, suggesting a genetic factor.
+Specific symptom combinations are associated with particular gene expression patterns, and indicate abnormal central nervous system and immune system pathology.
+The same genetic combinations correspond with other neurological and cardiometabolic conditions.
+Some fibromyalgia and major depression (MD) studies found similar gene variants, and neuroinflammation is confirmed in a subset of people with MD.

 Viral infections

-Viral infections have long been suspected to cause ME/CFS, based on the observation that ME/CFS sometimes occurs in outbreaks and is possibly connected to autoimmune diseases.
+Viral infections have long been suspected to cause ME/CFS based on the observation the illness sometimes occurs in outbreaks and is possibly connected to autoimmune diseases.
 How viral infections cause ME/CFS is unclear; it could be via viral persistence or via a "hit and run" mechanism, in which infections dysregulate the immune system or cause autoimmunity.

 Different types of viral infection have been implicated in ME/CFS, including airway infections, bronchitis, gastroenteritis, or an acute "flu-like illness".
 Between 15% and 50% of people with long COVID also meet the diagnostic criteria for ME/CFS.
 Of people who get infectious mononucleosis, which is caused by the Epstein–Barr virus (EBV), around 8% to 15% develop ME/CFS, depending on criteria.
 Other viral infections that can trigger ME/CFS are the influenza A virus subtype H1N1, varicella zoster virus (the virus that causes chickenpox and shingles), and SARS-CoV-1.

 Reactivation of latent viruses, in particular EBV and human herpesvirus 6, has also been hypothesised to drive symptoms.
 EBV is present in about 90% of people, usually in a latent state.
 The levels of antibody to EBV are commonly higher in those with ME/CFS, indicating possible viral reactivation.